bpostlethwaite/gitbin/README.md

 # gitbin

-gitbin collects scattered dotfiles (or other files) into a central directory for usage with git.
+**gitbin** collects scattered dotfiles, configuration files, documents or anything really into a central directory for usage with git.
 It uses the same command-line syntax as git for ease of use and replicates much of the same basic functionality.
+Once a file is added, **gitbin** remembers where the file is and the `push` commands will re-copy the file on the filesystem into the designated **gitbin** folder.

 [![Build Status](https://secure.travis-ci.org/Postlethwaite/gitbin.png?branch=test)](http://travis-ci.org/Postlethwaite/gitbin)